Calvinfr96/puppy-pics-front-end/README.md

 Users can also add dogs that belong to different breeds by creating the breed first, then adding the image:

 <img src="public/New_Breed_Page_Screenshot.JPG" align="center" />

+## Future Updates

+In the future, I plan on adding the following features to the app:
+- Reset password from the profile page
+- Reset a forgotten password